 Much earlier already, in 2008, I had published an article about the original Hermetica themselves, where I argued that if we wish to understand their basic message, we must recognise that the central role to Hermetic spirituality of visionary revelations (e.g. CH I), experiences of interior rebirth and transformation (CH XIII), and ecstatic ascent to the highest divine realms (The Eight and the Ninth) requires serious attention to the role of alterations of consciousness in the Hermetica.
-I am now developing that thesis further, in a monograph that will hopefully be published in 2022; and I am preparing a greatly expanded, partly rewritten and thoroughly revised version of the Lazzarelli book as well.
+I have now developed that thesis further, in a monograph that got published by Cambridge University Press in 2022; and I am preparing a greatly expanded, partly rewritten and thoroughly revised version of the Lazzarelli book as well.
 My not-so-modest goal with those two book projects is to present a new and better narrative of "the Hermetic Tradition" to replace the one that was created by Frances Yates over half a century ago, partly.